 WOW is a unique division within TYPBC in that it allocates available crew to available boats.
-In order for this system to work, crew MUST register their interest in sailing by responding to the email sent to all WOW registrants on the Sunday before sailing on Thursday.
-You MUST respond by 5pm Tuesday prior to each race.
+In order for this system to work, crew MUST sign on to sail by responding to the email sent to all WOW registrants on the Sunday before sailing on Thursday.
+You MUST respond by 5pm Tuesday prior to each sail.
 This allows the boat allocation person enough time to ensure that there are enough boats available for the number of ladies wishing to sail.